The purpose of Sumdog's diagnostic test is to place students at the right level based on their ability.

 This is done so that students in the higher levels will not get bored with the easy questions at the start.
 Also, the younger students will not get frustrated if the questions are too hard.

-What happens if I have students will special needs or they are finding the questions too hard?
+What happens if I have students with special needs or they are finding the questions too hard?

 If your students are finding the questions too hard at the start, don't worry if they answer the questions incorrectly our system will notice and bring the skill level down.